Wheeling, West Virginia: Sports

 Wheeling, known as Nail City, is home to the Wheeling Nailers hockey team and the Wheeling Miners football.
 The Nailers play in the WesBanco Arena (formerly the Wheeling Civic Center), and are part of the North division of the Eastern Conference of the ECHL.
-And the Miners are in the National Arena League.
+The Miners are in the National Arena League.
 Formerly home to the Ohio Valley Greyhounds, Wheeling became home to a second team in 2009.
 The team, known as the Wheeling Wildcats, played in the Continental Indoor Football League but folded after the 2009 season.
 High school football and soccer are played at Wheeling Island Stadium.

-Wheeling is also home of the Mountain East Conference basketball championship tournament, an NCAA Division II conference that launched in the 2013–14 school year.
+Wheeling is also home to the Mountain East Conference basketball championship tournament, an NCAA Division II conference that launched in the 2013–14 school year.
 Wheeling University and West Liberty are both charter members of the new conference, an offshoot of the now-disbanded West Virginia Intercollegiate Athletic Conference.